Is Aluminum Foil Toxic? What You Need to Know - Aluminium Magazine

 Cooking with aluminum foil at high temperatures or using it with acidic foods can increase the amount of aluminum that leaches into your food.
 This is especially true for grilling or baking.

-How to Minimize Risks When Using Aluminum Foil
+How to Minimize Risks When Using Aluminium Foil

 If you choose to use aluminum foil, follow these tips to reduce potential risks:

-• Avoid using aluminum foil with acidic or spicy foods.
+• Avoid using aluminium foil with acidic or spicy foods.

 • Don’t use it for high-temperature cooking methods like grilling or broiling.

-• Use parchment paper as a barrier between aluminum foil and food.
+• Use parchment paper as a barrier between aluminium foil and food.

 • Store food in glass or stainless steel containers instead of wrapping it in foil.